Triple Vitamin Drops With Fluoride

 Supplementation of the diet with vitamins A, C and D.

-Triple-Vitamin with Fluoride Drops 0.25mg also provide fluoride for caries prophylaxis.
+Triple-Vitamin Drops with Fluoride 0.25 mg also provides fluoride for caries prophylaxis.

 The American Academy of Pediatrics recommends that children up to age 16, in areas where drinking water contains less than optimal levels of fluoride, receive daily fluoride supplementation.

-The American Academy of Pediatrics recommend that infants and young children 6 months to 3 years of age, in areas where drinking water contains less than 0.3 ppm of fluoride, and children 3-6 years of age, in areas where the drinking water contains 0.3 through 0.6 ppm of fluoride, receive 0.25 mg of supplemental fluoride daily which is provided in a full dose (1 mL) of Triple-Vitamin with Fluoride 0.25 mg Drops. (see DOSAGE AND ADMINISTRATION).
+The American Academy of Pediatrics recommend that infants and young children 6 months to 3 years of age, in areas where the drinking water contains less than 0.3 ppm of fluoride, and children 3-6 years of age, in areas where the drinking water contains 0.3 through 0.6 ppm of fluoride, receive 0.25 mg of supplemental fluoride daily which is provided in a dose of 1 mL of Triple-Vitamin Drops with Fluoride 0.25 mg (See Dosage and Administration).

 As in the case of all medications, keep out of reach of children.